Julie Waters Therapy

 • Couple/Family 90 minute session: $350

-• Insurance- I do not accept insurance directly, but I can provide a superbill for potential partial reimbursement, depending on your plan.
+I don’t bill insurance directly, but I can provide a superbill if you want to pursue partial reimbursement with your plan.

-• Sliding Scale- Reduced rates are available when possible.
-Please inquire if cost is a barrier.
+Sliding scale/reduced rates are available when needed.
+Please ask if cost is a barrier.

-• Beginning- We get to know one another, clarify what brought you in, and define your goals for therapy.
+• Beginning- We get to know one another, clarify why you are here, and define your goals for therapy.

-• Middle- We explore patterns, challenge unhelpful beliefs or behaviors, and strengthen your natural resilience.
+• Middle- We explore underlying patterns, challenge unhelpful beliefs or behaviors, and strengthen your natural resilience and capacity.

 Julie